jzhzhang/ROSEFusion/README.md

 ## Introduction

 ROSEFsuion is proposed to tackle the difficulties in fast-motion camera tracking using random optimization with depth information only.
-Our method performs robust  camera tracking under fast camera motion at a real-time framerate, without including loop closure or global pose optimization.
+Our method performs robust  camera tracking under fast camera motion at a real-time frame rate, without loop closure or global pose optimization.

  <p id="demo1" align="center">
   <img src="assets/intro.gif" />